Mogeni-cell/Photobooth/README.md

 PhotoBooth

 PhotoBooth is a photography website built to showcase real moments, real energy, and real vibes.
-No stiff poses.
-No forced smiles.
-Just memories that hit.

 This project is a simple, clean photography portfolio created using HTML and CSS, focused on layout, styling, and user experience.